wdescamps/side_projects/ObsidianGPT/MyNewVault/ Numerical Data/ Gradient Boosting Regression.md

 This code snippet demonstrates how to use the Gradient Boosting Regressor implemented in scikit-learn to predict house prices using the Boston Housing dataset.
 After the model is trained, we evaluate its performance on the held-out test set using mean squared error as the evaluation metric.

+## Resources

+a.
+Introduction to Gradient Boosting Machines: A detailed walkthrough that covers the concepts of boosting, gradient descent, and gradient boosting efficiently.
+The article discusses the algorithm in detail and provides an example in Python. (https://medium.com/mlreview/gradient-boosting-from-scratch-1e317ae4587d)
+b.
+Understanding Gradient Boosting Machines: A comprehensive tutorial that covers the underlying algorithms and concepts of Gradient Boosting Machines with clear visualizations and explanations. (https://towardsdatascience.com/understanding-gradient-boosting-machines-9be756fe76ab)
+c.
+Scikit-learn documentation on Gradient Boosting: Official documentation on gradient boosting from scikit-learn, which includes more information about the algorithm, its parameters, and an example in Python. (https://scikit-learn.org/stable/modules/ensemble.html#gradient-tree-boosting)

 **See Also**:

 - [[ Linear Regression]]